 Today, I met with the MBTA to discuss my concerns about poor indoor air quality (IAQ) inside some T buses.
 I am extremely grateful to Michael Buckley, Sen. William Brownsberger’s Legislative Counsel and Policy Advisor, for arranging the meeting and attending with me.

-The following T employees were present: Jeffrey Gonneville, Chief Mechanical Officer; Dave Carney, Director of Bus Operations; Erik Scheier, Project Director; and two other people whose names I’m sorry to say I didn’t write down and can’t recall.
-(If they read this, I hope they will forgive me.
+The following T employees were present: Jeffrey Gonneville, Chief Mechanical Officer; Dave Carney, Director of Bus Operations; Troy Ellerbee, Director of Bus Maintenance; Erik Scheier, Project Director; and one other person whose name I’m sorry to say I didn’t write down and can’t recall.
+(If he reads this, I hope he will forgive me.
 If I am going to keep doing this kind of thing, I really need to get better at remembering people’s names, which I’m really awful at.)

 I learned several things at the meeting, and I obtained commitments from Jeffrey Gonneville to take concrete steps to look into my concerns.
 I wish I’d learned more, and I wish the T had committed to do more, but progress has been made.